New Mexico: Art, literature, and media

 As New Mexico's largest city, Albuquerque hosts many of the state's leading cultural events and institutions, including the New Mexico Museum of Natural History and Science, the National Hispanic Cultural Center, the National Museum of Nuclear Science & History, and the famed annual Albuquerque International Balloon Fiesta.
 The National Hispanic Cultural Center has held hundreds of performing arts events, art showcases, and other events related to Spanish culture in New Mexico and worldwide in the centerpiece Roy E Disney Center for the Performing Arts or in other venues at the 53-acre facility.
-New Mexico residents and visitors alike can enjoy performing art from around the world at Popejoy Hall on the campus of the University of New Mexico.
+New Mexico residents and visitors alike can enjoy performing arts from around the world at Popejoy Hall on the campus of the University of New Mexico.
 Popejoy Hall hosts singers, dancers, Broadway shows, other types of acts, and Shakespeare.
-Albuquerque also has the unique and iconic KiMo Theater built in 1927 in the Pueblo Revival Style architecture.
+Albuquerque also has the iconic KiMo Theater built in 1927 in the Pueblo Revival Style architecture.
 The KiMo presents live theater and concerts as well as movies and simulcast operas.
 In addition to other general interest theaters, Albuquerque also has the African American Performing Arts Center and Exhibit Hall which showcases achievements by people of African descent and the Indian Pueblo Cultural Center which highlights the cultural heritage of the First Nations people of New Mexico.